-Authenticity: Real Rules
+Authenticity: Reality Rules

-Sensory: Make Them Feel It
+Sensory: Make Them Feel

-When you’re soliciting support for your organization, you’ve got to inspire your audience.
-Sometimes we avoid using imagery that may conjure feelings of discomfort, however, disrupting the norm with something that overwhelms the senses can trigger an emotional response.
+When you’re soliciting support for your organization, you need to inspire your audience!
+Sometimes we avoid using imagery that makes us feel sad or uncomfortable.
+However, disrupting the norm with something that overwhelms the senses can trigger an emotional response.